lemontheme/tdl-coloring/README.md

 ### Screenshots

-NB: Frustratingly easy to forget, commas and periods are now highlighted as well.
+*NB*: Frustratingly easy to forget, commas and periods are now highlighted as well.

 dark                                                                                          | light
 :--------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------